JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 [//]: # (title: Object expressions and declarations)

-Sometimes you need to create an object that is a slight modification of some class, without explicitly declaring a new subclass for it.
-Kotlin can handle this with _object expressions_ and _object declarations_.
+Sometimes you need to use singletons for shared resources, create factory methods to efficiently instantiate objects, or modify the behavior of an existing class without explicitly declaring a new subclass.
+Kotlin handles these needs with _object expressions_ and _object declarations_.

 Object expressions and object declarations are best used for scenarios when:

+* **Using singletons for shared resources:** You need to ensure that only one instance of a class exists throughout the application.
+For example, managing a database connection pool.
+* **Creating factory methods:** You need a convenient way to create instances efficiently.
+[Companion objects](#companion-objects) allow you to define class-level methods and properties tied to a class, simplifying the creation and management of these instances.
+* **Modifying existing class behavior temporarily:** You want to modify the behavior of an existing class without creating a new subclass.
+For example, adding temporary functionality to an object for a specific operation.
 * **Limited class inheritance is desired:** You need to create single instances of classes without creating subclasses, such as for event listeners or callbacks.
 This ensures only one instance exists throughout the application.
 * **Type-safe design is required:** You require one-time implementations of interfaces or abstract classes using object expressions.
 This can be useful for scenarios like a button click handler.
-* **Modifying existing class behavior temporarily:** You want to modify the behavior of an existing class without creating a new subclass.
-For example, adding temporary functionality to an object for a specific operation.
-* **Using singletons for shared resources:** You need to ensure that only one instance of a class exists throughout the application.
-For example, managing a database connection pool.
-* **Creating factory methods:** You need a convenient way to create instances efficiently.
-[Companion objects](#companion-objects) allow you to define class-level methods and properties tied to a class, simplifying the creation and management of these instances.

 ## Object expressions